Clarence Eldridge

-Clarence Ernest Eldridge (June 24, 1888 – February 7, 1981) was a Major League Baseball umpire in the American League and an advertising executive.
+Clarence Ernest Eldridge (June 24, 1888 – February 7, 1981) was an American Major League Baseball umpire in the American League and an advertising executive.
 Eldridge was a newspaper writer in college, acquiring the nickname "Dope."
 He practiced law before beginning his career in baseball umpiring.
 Eldridge umpired his first major league game on June 24, 1914, his only game in 1914.
 He returned the following year to umpire five games.
 All six of his career major league games umpired were at first base.

 Following his umpiring career, he worked as an advertising manager for the REO Motor Car Company, a vice president of Young & Rubicam, vice president in charge of marketing for General Foods, and executive vice president of the Campbell Soup Company.
 He was inducted into the American Advertising Federation Hall of Fame.

 Education and early career

 Eldridge grew up in Kalamazoo and attended the University of Michigan.
 He served as a writer and managing editor for the University of Michigan Daily.
 He even left school briefly in 1907 for a stint as the sporting editor at the Arkansas Gazette.
 Eldridge umpired Michigan baseball games, managed the 1909 Michigan Wolverines baseball team and worked as a college football referee in Michigan and surrounding states.
 Eldridge umpired minor league baseball in the Southern League, Southern Michigan League and Central League between 1907 and 1910.

 In spite of his varied extracurricular pursuits, Eldridge managed to earn an undergraduate degree from Michigan in 1909 and a law degree from the school in 1911.